amitp-ai/amitp-ai/README.md

 ![GithubProfile](https://user-images.githubusercontent.com/23042512/117491618-47e87700-af25-11eb-9164-b06f11bac5f2.png)

 ## SUMMARY
 My name is Amit Patel.
 I am a Machine Learning Engineer/Researcher with deep knowledge of various machine learning and deep learning algorithms as applied to Natural Language Processing (NLP).
 Some of which are highlighted in this repository.
-But before that, here's a bit about my self:

 ## SKILLS
 **Programming:** Python (advanced), C++, SQL, Linux/Bash, Matlab